mariostg/bft/mkdocs/docs/allocation/index.md

 ### Fund Center Upload Messages

 !!!
 Warning "Fund center allocation upload by admin, Invalid columns header"
-    Supplying a file that contains invalid column header yields this message
+    Upload will fail because it contains an invalid column header.
+Verify the first row of the source file.
+Maybe you selected the wrong file.

 !!! warning "Error allocation upload by admin, Quarter data does not match request (2 does not match 1)"
-    Indicating a quarter that does not match the quarter indicated in the file.
+    The quarter provided in the upload form does not match the quarter from the dataset

 !!! warning "FY request does not match dataset"
     The FY provided in the upload form does not match the FY from the dataset